 Listen to “The Fact Is . . .
 Nature Plus Nurture Equals—You” - an excerpt from Just the Facts, performed by Dr. Taylor:

 The introductory cost for the online version of the Longevity Lifestyle Matters program is $12 US—payable through PayPal.

 Upon payment, the first module is released.
-Subsequent modules are released, one each week for the remaining 11 weeks.
-You can go back and review any of the modules at any time.
+Subsequent modules will then be available and you can go back and review any of the modules at any time.